 Your child has been diagnosed with osteomyelitis.
 This is an infection of a bone by a germ (bacteria or fungus).
 In children, infection in the long bones of the arms and legs are most common.
-A child with osteomyelitis will be referred to an orthopedist (doctor specializing in treating bone and joint problems) for evaluation and treatment.
+Your child may be referred to an orthopedist (specialist in bone and joint problems) or an infectious disease specialist (specialist in infections) for evaluation and treatment.

 Germs such as bacteria and fungi can cause osteomyelitis.
 The most common type of bacteria that causes osteomyelitis is called Staphylococcus aureus or staph.
 The bacteria and fungi can enter the body through: